marlonklc/encantados-cardgame-online/README.md

 - [x] enable the cards expand on garden (including mimics cards too)
 - [x] every change on hand player/enemy, sort cards by groups
 - [x] improve colors of enemy player (maybe red more light, not so strong)
-- [ ] create end game animation (to look better)
 - [x] add sounds to have better imersion in the game
 - [x] show if enemy player is connected
-- [ ] change the rule to select cards instead of discard them on make a search
 - [x] enable zoom on cards within garden
 - [x] show message of enemy playing his turn
+- [ ] change the rule to select cards instead of discard them on make a search
-- [ ] show cards from players hand when game was finished
+- [x] show cards from players hand when game was finished
+- [ ] create end game animation (to look better)

 ## TECHNICAL DEBTS
 - [ ] create components to improve easy maintenance [DOING]